Jonathan Schoop Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

+- The 9.1 strikeouts per nine innings put together by the Orioles pitching staff ranks 12th in the league.

-- The Orioles have a 4.20 team ERA that ranks 16th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all MLB pitching staffs (4.19).

-- Orioles pitchers combine to give up 27 total home runs at a rate of 1.1 per game (to rank 15th in the league).
+- Orioles pitchers combine to rank 13th in baseball in home runs allowed (27 total, 1.1 per game).

-- Gibson makes the start for the Orioles, his sixth of the season.
-He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.
+- Rodriguez (0-0 with a 5.12 ERA and 25 strikeouts in 19 1/3 innings pitched) makes the start for the Orioles, his fifth of the season.

-- The right-hander last appeared in relief on Sunday, when he threw 2/3 innings against the Detroit Tigers while giving up hits.
+- The righty last appeared in relief on Wednesday, when he threw 2/3 innings against the Boston Red Sox while giving up hits.

+- The 23-year-old has an ERA of 5.12, with 11.6 strikeouts per nine innings, in four games this season.
+Opponents are hitting .273 against him.

 © 2023 Data Skrive.
 All rights reserved.